osisoft/APIDocumentationSandbox/content/api-reference/client-failover/client-failover-groups.md

 <h4>Request Body</h4>

-The configuration of the failover group being updated.<br/>
+The configuration of the failover group being created or updated.<br/>

 ```json
 {